 All local data collected from our trash traps is shared with the International Trash Trap Network (ITTN), a collaboration between the U of T Trash Team and Ocean Conservancy.
 The ITTN aims to increase global cleanup efforts and to quantify our collective impact as part of the International Coastal Cleanup™.
 We also aim to bring together local stakeholders to build trash trapping programs that will engage the community and inform upstream solutions.

-Keep an eye out for members of our team along the waterfront and come say hello (we are the ones with raccoons on our shirts)!
+Keep an eye out for our team along the waterfront and come say hello (we are the ones with raccoons on our shirts)!

-This project is in collaboration with PortsToronto, Toronto and Region Conservation Authority, the City of Toronto, Swim Drink Fish, and Waterfront BIA, with additional support from Nieuport Aviation and the University of Toronto School of Cities.
+This project is in collaboration with PortsToronto, Toronto and Region Conservation Authority, the City of Toronto, Swim Drink Fish, and Waterfront BIA, with additional support from the Commission for Environmental Cooperation, the University of Toronto School of Cities, and Nieuport Aviation.